diemastermonkey/toybox-rpi/README.md

 # toybox-rpi
-Raspberry PI incarnation of the Internet Toybox audience-controlled stage effects system
+Raspberry PI incarnation of the Internet Toybox audience-controlled stage effects system.
+Currently in early development.

+This version basically

+  logs-into Twitch chat

+  Accepts pi-blaster syntax from users or chatbots

+  Forwards them to pi-blaster device (and your peripherals)

 # From toyboxrpi-setup.txt

 Internet Toybox Raspberry PI Version ("toyboxrpi")